PEtab-dev/PEtab-GUI/README.md

 ### From PyPI

-To install PEtabGUI from [PyPI](https://pypi.org/project/PEtab-GUI/), run:
+To install PEtab-GUI from [PyPI](https://pypi.org/project/PEtab-GUI/), run:

 ```bash
 pip install petab_gui
 ```

-or, to install PEtabGUI in a dedicated virtual environment using [pipx](https://github.com/pypa/pipx) (to be installed separately), run:
+or, to install PEtab-GUI in a dedicated virtual environment using [pipx](https://github.com/pypa/pipx) (to be installed separately), run:

 ```bash